-To scrutinize the conditions where our inference procedure operates well, the systems on random networks are also studied.
-For each pair $(i,j)$, except for the self pairs, a connection from $j$ to $i$ was generated with a probability $q$.
-The coupling strengths were drawn from uniform distributions between $2$ and $3$ for the excitatory neurons and between $-6$ and $-4$ for the inhibitory neurons, where 90 and 10 neurons are excitatory and inhibitory, respectively.
-The other conditions were the same as those in the chain model.
-The obtained optimal bin sizes were not so different from the ones on the chain model, and we adopted the same values.
-The ratios of true/false positive/negative in the asymmetric and symmetric inferences are shown in Fig. \ref{fig:izhikevich_network} (a) while the conditional ratios of the correctness in (b).
-The asymmetric model has higher expressive power and hence higher performance here.
+To scrutinize the conditions where our inference procedure works well, the inference methods are studied using sparse and dense random networks.
+The obtained optimal bin sizes are not so different from the ones in the chain model, so we adopt the same values.
+The conditional ratios of the correctness in the asymmetric and symmetric inferences are shown in Fig. \ref{fig:izhikevich_network}.
+The asymmetric model has much higher expressive power and, hence, higher performance.
 These results highlight the broad applicability of the proposed inference procedure.